-Last week, I talked about how investor psychology affects our behavior and then in turn affects our investment performance.
-Let's continue by looking as some more examples of how investor behavior can be influenced by psychology.
+Last week, I talked about how investor psychology affects our behavior and then, in turn, affects our investment performance.
+Let’s continue by looking at some more examples of how investor behavior can be influenced by psychology.

 Another common psychological influence in investing

 is overconfidence.
 One of the most common occurrences is that when markets are going up, we think they will continue to go up and we become overconfident about our abilities.
 When markets were on the rise in the late 1990s how many investors made good decisions and thought that they were the reason behind the good fortune.
 The reality is that almost all investments made money because the markets worked in our favor.
 However, I know many investors that became overconfident in their abilities.
 Overconfidence tends to cause us to believe that we have more control than we really do.
 As a result, we can often see only the information that supports our beliefs and ignore information that goes against the thesis.

 It has been said that we feel the pain of losing money twice as much as the pleasure of making money.
 Finding $50 on the ground is pretty gratifying.
 However, reaching in your pocket to realize that you have lost $50 is extremely upsetting.

 In investment terms, behavioral finance states that there is an inconsistent appetite for risk.
 We see this with these risk profile questionnaires.
 Investors are asked to complete a questionnaire with 10 to 15 questions and the results then determine the appropriate type of portfolio for the investor.
 Although I understand the basis for these questionnaires, the problem is the results are based on how we feel and the problem with that is you can fill these questionnaires out at two different times and come up with two different results.
 When times are tough, we are inclined to take less risk because we fear loss.

 We are more likely to take risks when times are good because the rewards support the risk.
 Unfortunately, the higher the markets go the greater the risk of a correction.
 We are less inclined to take the risk when markets are down yet logically, these are the times to take risks.